ruby/b.r-l.o/plugins/redmine_bugs_ruby_lang/README.md

 * Transports issue_add, issue_edit mails to the correct mailing list.
 * Adds a hyperlink to the corresponding message into issue page

+## RedmineMailingListIntegrationImapSupplement

+This plugin adds a IMAP support for Redmine Mailing List Integration plugin.

 ## Installation

 Add this repository into your redmine's plugin folder.